newdoug/mlc/README.txt

 * See how audio matching machine learning/matching works.
 Find patterns in waveform and matches them up with input test signal?
 Could be useful for feature creation and/or pattern determination on ciphertexts.
-* Add an "auto-break" flag once it hsa a guess at what the input looks like.
+* Add an "auto-break" flag once it has a guess at what the input looks like.
 If the result is some kind of cipher.
 If it's some breakable cipher like shift, Caesar, substitution, etc., it'll be easy, otherwise, probably just brute force unless we come up with full crypto breaking methods for that cipher